Lady Eleanor Smith: Death

 She died in Westminster in 1945 after a long illness.
-Although it was her wish to be buried in Banbury with her father, her body was cremated by her family.
+Although it was her wish to be buried with her father, her body was cremated by her family, who had been unaware of her last instructions and of her deathbed conversion to Roman Catholicism.

 Her requiem mass was conducted by Father Martin D'Arcy at Church of the Immaculate Conception, Farm Street on 31 October 1945.
 Her mass was attended by several other members of literary and high society, including Sir Osbert Sitwell; Maureen, Marchioness of Dufferin and Ava; Cathleen, Marchioness of Queensberry; Margaret, Countess of Kimberley; Ann, Viscountess Rothermere; Bridget Parsons; and Lord Pakenham.